VIDA-NYU/ache/README.md

 - ELATICSEARCH - raw content and metadata is indexed in an ElasticSearch index.

 For more details on data format configurations, see the [data formats documentation](http://ache.readthedocs.io/en/latest/data-formats.html) page.

-## Documentation

-More info is available on the project's [documentation](http://ache.readthedocs.io/en/latest/) and on the [wiki](https://github.com/ViDA-NYU/ache/wiki).

 ## Bug Reports and Questions